 Collaborative European funding for small projects

 We have shown in this project that picking up that bill for several items has helped the community a lot and brings multi-messenger astrophysics a lot further than it would have been without the ASTERICS project.
 Although the collaboration has been strengthened at the scientist and developers level, the funding agencies still find it difficult to follow the ASTERICS example and allow for easy cross border funding schemes.
-On example is the multi-messenger platform that was started with ASTERICS funding and has difficulty to find money to continue the development of the platform.
+One example is the multi-messenger platform that was started with ASTERICS funding and has difficulty to find money to continue the development of the platform.
 On the one hand, the estimated contribution needed for the coming years is small per partner and as a whole the platform serves all astronomers, the development work is not a high priority with these funding agencies.
 All money is allocated to development of the individual high class instruments or completely on the use side through the EOSC.

 Therefore, this barrier still exists and coordinated effort between funding agencies is likely needed to overcome this.